DMTF/SPDM-Responder-Validator/README.md

    The spdm_emu provides an example [spdm_device_validator_sample](https://github.com/DMTF/spdm-emu/tree/main/spdm_emu/spdm_device_validator_sample).

    A user can follow normal spdm_emu build process.
-The output binaries are at spdm_dump/build/bin.
-The user should run `spdm_responder_emu` to launch the device, then run `spdm_device_validator_sample` to launch the test.
+The output binaries are at spdm_emu/build/bin.
+The user should open one command prompt to run `spdm_responder_emu` to launch the device, then open another command prompt to run `spdm_device_validator_sample` to launch the test.

+   The test.log will generated at build/bin for successful case.
+And the successful test.log contents are in follow:

 ## Sample Output